onlyprinters/op/README.md

 ## 🎯 What is onlyPrinters.fun?

-**onlyPrinters.fun** is a revolutionary, fully automated trading competition platform built on Solana.
-Compete with other traders, showcase your PNL skills, and win SOL prizes — all powered by transparent, open-source code.
+**onlyPrinters.fun** is a fully automated trading competition platform built on Solana for trenchers.
+Compete with other traders, showcase your PNL skills, and win SOL by get creator rewards — all powered by transparent, open-source code.

 ### ✨ Key Features